|

 25 .....

 With my "Vision From Feeling" I perceive atoms and molecules in colors that are not always the same as the colors we see when we look at chemicals with our eyesight.
-It bothers me that chemistry molecule sets, that are used to assemble different colored atoms together into three-dimensional models of molecules, are in different colors than what I see!
+It bothers me that chemistry molecule sets, that are used to assemble different colored atoms together into three-dimensional models of molecules, are in different colors than what I personally experience.
 I perceive nitrogen as neon green, phosphorus as deep blue, potassium as light blue, hydrogen as red.
 Carbon is black, argon is a purple-red, calcium a light blue but a different shade of light blue than potassium.
 Chlorine is a deep turquoise, sodium a metallic gray yellow.

 Hydrogen: H